sidvip/Chatting-Socket-Application/README.md

-# JAVA SocketServer Single Server Multi Client
+# JAVA Single Server Multi Client Chatting App
 A java socket server client application to connect multiple users to a single server.

 ## 1. To run the application for new database